collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_1_ACB_IPACK_OFIA.md

 **Indication:** NMDA antagonism, mild analgesic adjunct

+**Institutional Variability Note:**
+Magnesium is an **optional** adjunct used in some institutions; omit when local practice does not support it or when predictable neuromuscular recovery timing is a priority.
+Magnesium's primary clinical effect is NMDA antagonism with mild analgesic benefit, but it reliably potentiates neuromuscular blockade and may complicate emergence timing.
+Institutions prioritizing streamlined recovery pathways and predictable extubation may choose to omit magnesium from their standard protocol without compromising analgesia quality.

 | Patient Population | Loading Dose | Administration | Maintenance |
 |-------------------|--------------|----------------|-------------|
 | **Standard adult** | **30–40 mg/kg IV** | Over 15–20 minutes | 8–10 mg/kg/hr if loaded |